ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

       - default-pool
     ~~~

-    This YAML indicates to MetalLB the following:
+    This manifest sets a specific configuration to MetalLB:

     - The kind `L2Advertisement` sets the mode used as L2.